furkankatman/ToysApi/README.md

 # ToysApi
 Creates , Updates , Deletes the Toys of Company.
-Persistence is over Firebase.
+Persistence is over mongodb.